oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 booleans.
 This requirement is necessary for ensuring portability as well as clarity.

-### bytes
+#### 9.1.1.5 bytes

-An array of arbitrary bytes.
+TOSCA *bytes* are an array of arbitrary bytes.
 Because we adhere to 64-bit precision, the minimum length of bytes is 0 and the maximum length of bytes is 4,294,967,295.

 To specify literal bytes in YAML you *must* use a Base64-encoded !!string \[RFC 2045 section 6.8\].
 There exist many free tools to help